slowlymore3/ChunkGenerationBenchmark/README.md

 This test will download about 400MB of resources:
+(GraalVM, paper server software, mojang server software)

+A paper server will be run with chunky, which will generate a 1000 radius world around the spawn, totalling 16129 chunks.

-(GraalVM, paper server software, mojang server software) Upon completion files will take up around 1GB of disk space.
+Upon completion files will take up around 1GB of disk space.

 Instructions: